-The MagicBell REST API is described in an OpenAPI 3.0 document.
-Visit MagicBell's Postman workspace to download it.
+The MagicBell REST API is described in an OpenAPI 3.0 document, and there are a few ways to use it.

 Client errors